 We also appreciate that some people may be unable to take part in group activities, or may prefer doing something one-to-one with a favourite carer.
 Our teams make sure each person has the quality time they want, whether it’s doing the crossword, having a chat or a stroll around the gardens.

 Our care homes team up with groups, schools and businesses in their local communities to ensure there’s a great mix of activities, talks and entertainment for residents to enjoy and new friends to make.
 Residents enjoy giving something back to their communities.
 Homes also have strong links with their local churches and play groups.

 Food and hospitality

 When your loved one joins us, we will assess their dietary needs alongside their care needs, and create tailored care and nutritional plans.
 Our chef-led catering teams will also meet your loved one to learn about their needs and tastes.
 We take pride in offering delicious, nutritious restaurant quality menus which are made from fresh ingredients and are regularly changed to reflect the season – as well as feedback from residents.
-We have worked hard to achieve the Hospitality Assured accreditation, the quality standard that shows we follow world class approaches to hospitality and service.

 The dining experience at Caring Homes can be completely tailored to your loved one’s preferences.
 They may enjoy three meals a day, or prefer to eat little and often.
 We offer full and grazing menus as well as snacks, giving them the choice and variety they deserve.
 Residents can start the day with a cooked breakfast or cereal and juice, followed by lunch and dinner – or a light meal and snack if they prefer.
 Wine and beer are also available if they’d like a drink, alongside a range of soft drinks.
 Many residents look forward to afternoon tea with homemade cakes, and there’s always a milky drink to help them sleep.
 A jug of fresh water is always available in your loved one’s room.